by Dr. Sofie Desforges-Bell, ND

 Research has shown that acupuncture can help with a variety of ailments, mostly the relief of chronic pain including:

 - Headaches and migraines

 - Relief of symptoms associated with cancer treatments

 According to the World Health Organization, other benefits have been observed for the treatment of various ailments and conditions.
 More research is needed to confirm these, but some patients have had seen relief for the following:

 - Mental health issues such as depression, anxiety

 - Respiratory issues

-If you are looking for an alternative to help with pain and various conditions, why not try acupuncture, a natural treatment that has existed for thousands of year.
-I now offer community acupuncture twice a month.
-All acupuncture treatments fall under naturopathic services and are covered by most health benefits.
+If you are looking for a complementary healing modality to add to your treatment plan, why not try acupuncture to ease your pain and address any other health concern.
+I now offer community acupuncture twice a month (one Saturday mid-month, and the last Monday of every month).
+All acupuncture treatments fall under naturopathic services and are covered by most health benefits plan.
 Feel free to email me if you want more information or book a FREE 15-min Meet-and-Greet.

 I was drawn to naturopathic medicine as it allows me to explore the root cause of disease in a holistic manner.
 I love incorporating evidence-based natural medicines with more traditional therapies.
 By individualizing treatment plans to address each patient’s unique health journey, I guide my patients to optimize their physical, mental-emotional, and spiritual wellbeing.